 Generally, a 10/1 ARM is tied to an index, an interest rate based on investment returns, so the amount you’ll be paying depends on economic conditions such as global interest rates.

-Is A Physician Loan for You?
+Are Physician Mortgage Loans for You?

 If you know you’re going to stay in the same area for a long period, and you have a contract as a doctor, getting a physician loan can seem like a no-brainer.

 You should also be careful only to buy a house you can really afford – just because you could get a $1 million home with a physician loan, doesn’t mean that you should.
 If your FICO score is low, you’ll struggle to get approved anyway.
 Talking with a qualified financial advisor can help you take charge of your current financial situation, plan for the future, and make a reasonable decision about the right home for your needs.